cleissonom/cli_apps/raw_http/README.md

 ## Overview

 This C program leverages the power of libcurl to send raw HTTP requests configured from a `.txt` file.
-It supports GET and POST methods and saves the complete response, including headers and body, to a specified output file.
+It supports GET, POST, PUT, DELETE, PATCH, OPTIONS, and HEAD methods and saves the complete response, including headers and body, to a specified output file.

 ## Features